department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 On completion of your work, double check the following:

 - All items in Acceptance Criteria are implemented
-- Accessibility features are in place (test with iOS and Android screen readers)
+- Confirm screen screen reader functionality on both iOS and Android for accessibility
 - Unit and E2E tests are updated or extended to cover your changes
 - Relevant documentation is updated to reflect the changes in your PR